-Sonos Voice Assistant is a new option for hands-free speaker control coming next month to all existing Sonos speakers with built-in microphones.
+Sonos Voice Assistant offers hands-free speaker control for Sonos speakers with built-in microphones.

 As you might know, Sonos speakers were some of the earliest third-party devices to offer Alexa and Google Assistant.
 These days the best smart speakers stem from a larger variety of companies, though Sonos is betting some customers don’t consider support for Amazon’s and Google’s assistants a priority.

-Instead, Sonos is offering a way to launch playlists, control playback and move sound around a Sonos system using just your voice.
+Instead, Sonos now offers a way to launch playlists, control playback and move sound around a Sonos system using just your voice.
 Unlike with Alexa and Google Assistant, you can’t ask the Sonos Voice Assistant for a weather report or the current Yankees game score.
 The assistant’s abilities are intentionally limited to the music-listening experience.

 Sonos Voice Assistant can open and search music from Sonos Radio or Apple Music, though notably not Spotify.
 The company hasn’t said when or if Spotify support will be added; however, if you launch music on your Sonos speaker via AirPlay or casting, you can still control Spotify playback by saying “Hey Sonos.”